adanieljohnson/ABLE_2022_Workshop/ABLE 2022-Workshop ver 5.md

 ### Why Use Markdown Instead of MS Word or Google Docs?

-Markdown is intended for the __start__ of the authoring workflow.
-Unlike MS Word, it assumes that text needs to be used and reused across multiple formats.
+Publishers and full-time content writers know it is easier to manage a large number of complex documents when you have a consistent authoring and publishing __workflow__.
+Markdown is intended for the __start__ of the authoring workflow, and assumes that text needs to be used and reused across multiple formats.
 MS Word is desktop publishing software, meaning it is designed to produce polished print documents at the __end__ of the authoring and publication workflow.
-To that end, Word files include a lot of hidden styling information that __limits reusability__.
+That is why Word files include a lot of hidden styling information that __hampers reusability__.

 For example, if you have ever converted a long Word document into a web page, or combined several documents into one, you probably have seen unpredictable changes in format.
 This happens because of the embedded, hidden styling information.
 Markdown does not hide the formatting information, making it much easier to combine and convert documents.

-What other advantages does Markdown have beyond "write once, reuse many ways"?
+Markdown has other advantages beyond "write once, reuse many ways."

 1. Markdown files are __VERY__ small compared to Word .docx files.
 For example the Markdown file containing the full set of handouts for this workshop is 54KB; the corresponding Word file is 3.8 MB (70x larger.)

-2. Markdown files do not have embedded images.
+2. Markdown files do not contain embedded images.
 They use an address to "call in" images when the document is rendered.
-One master set of images can be stored in a single location, and called into any Markdown document.
+This means one master set of images can be stored in a single location, and called into any Markdown document.
 If an image is updated, every document or web site that uses that image will use the new version the next time the file is generated.

-3. When a Markdown file is converted to another format, all of the headers, bold words, etc., get tagged with appropriate styling codes for that document type.
+3. When a Markdown file is converted to a document format, all of the headers, bold words, etc., get tagged with appropriate styling codes for that document type.
 This greatly reduces time spent reformatting converted documents.
     + Say you create a long document, convert it to Word, and decide you want to change all 155 section headers from blue to red text in a different font.
-You do not have to convert each header one at a time; change the master style settings for headers once, and every header changes.
+You do not have to convert the headers one at a time; change the master style settings for headers once, and every header changes.
     + If you copy/paste Markdown HTML into an existing site (like an LMS page), the added text adopts the styles of its new location.

 4. Markdown is truly platform-agnostic.
 The same file can be edited on a Mac, a PC, and a Linux machine, and never have any compatibility problems.

-5. Markdown and any tools needed to convert it are available for free.
+5. Many tools for using Markdown are available for free.

 <br>